youchan/slides_old/RubyKaigi2016/slide.md

-# Isomorpihic web programming in Ruby
+# Isomorphic web programming in Ruby

 %author: Yoh Osaki a.k.a @youchan